A Day At Pivotal Labs in Chicago!

 Pivotal labs had dedicated work hours since everyone was co-located, allowing them to almost always pair program.

-Yes, testing = good practice and helps with future changes not breaking old code, but he also expressed the code quality increased because of how it must be written for easy testing.
+Yes, testing is a good practice and helps with future changes not breaking old code, but he also expressed the code quality increased because of how it must be written for easy testing.

-One example used the dependency injection pattern, because that it let them better control variable states within the function they were testing.
-Another huge positive of doing paired programming (switching partners each day) was the concept of context.
+One example used the dependency injection pattern because it lets them better control variable states within the function they were testing.
+Another huge positive of pair programming (switching partners each day) was the concept of context.

-Each team member knew the code base very well, so switching between different parts of it was not a hard ask.
-I really liked this one!!
+Each team member knew the codebase very well, so switching between different parts of it was not a hard task.
+Makes sense!

 Developers at pivotal rarely had meetings since they were co-located with their team of teams.

-They knew their story and they didn't have many meetings.
-They didn't communicate story progresses via e-mail but via tools.
-This helped them track the context and changes within the story.
-A huge plus for their developer productivity - really awesome to see in action.
+They knew their user story and they didn't have many meetings and they didn't communicate story progresses via e-mail, but via tools.
+This helped them track the context and changes within the story; giving them a huge plus for their developer productivity - awesome to see in action.

-I absolutely loved this in practice and with a bit of a push from seeing others doing it so well - I know it is possible.
-The focus will make development really intriguing in the upcoming week.
+I absolutely loved this in practice and with a bit of a push from seeing others doing it so well - I know it's possible.
+The focus will make development intriguing in the upcoming week.

-This will help drive us to design and plan better up front and also make sure changes in the code base don't break any of our original functionality throughout the story.
+This will help drive us to design and plan better upfront and also make sure changes in the codebase doesn't break any of our original functionality throughout the story.

-Can't wait to try it out and also to do a quick run through of all of our past testing, nothing like a bit more time spent to harden any descriptions.
+I can't wait to try it out and also to do a quick run-through of all of our past testing, nothing like a bit more time spent to harden any descriptions.

-Accelerating your own best practices by learning than from those who do it the best is usually a safe bet for improvement.
-We're absolutely eager to dive in this week to start incorporating the learnings into our young team.
+Accelerating your own best practices by learning from those who do it best leads to sure improvement.
+We're eager to dive in this week to start incorporating the learnings into our young team.